 sudo ./fastboot-linux oem get_unlock_data

-Step 16: Check your email, you’ll receive a message some what like this:
+- Check your email, you’ll receive a message somewhat like this:

-Step 17: So copy the unlock code from your email.
+- So copy unlock code from your email.

 fastboot oem unlock Unique-key